Canadian Citizenship by Descent: What Bill C-3 Changes

 I was born abroad, and so was my Canadian parent

 Under the previous first-generation limit, you were generally excluded from Canadian citizenship by descent.
 Under Bill C-3, if you were born or adopted before December 15, 2025 and the chain of descent from a Canadian citizen ancestor is unbroken, you may now qualify automatically.
-To formally confirm your status, apply for proof of citizenship using form CIT 0001 — the standard $75 CAD fee and 10-month processing window apply.
+To formally confirm your status, apply for proof of citizenship using form CIT 0001 — the standard $75 CAD fee applies, though the processing window has risen to approximately 15 months on the Bill C-3 surge.
 Document every link in the chain with long-form birth certificates and proof of citizenship for the Canadian anchor.

 General description of how this situation may be affected.
 Not legal advice.
 Consult a licensed Canadian immigration consultant or attorney for guidance on your specific application.